gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 ## Colab

 Then I went to colab.
-[Colab](https://colab.research.google.com) is a way to execute a Jupyter Notebook online.
+[Colab](https://colab.research.google.com) is a way to execute a Jupyter Notebook online (for free!!).
 No need for a GPU, nor installing packages.

 It is a service provided by Google.
+You only need a Google account.

 I used the same code as in my local environment ([here you can find the notebook](https://colab.research.google.com/drive/1q00wPHH5LYHHu5hDZy-2Bv3GGFXSq-v3?usp=sharing))